Shruthi-Chembu/vita-chat/README.md

 - If FAISS or sentence-transformers dependencies are unavailable, backend may fall back to lexical retrieval.
 - Fine-tuning notebooks are compute-heavy and are best run on a GPU runtime.

-## Team

-Built as part of the Generative AI course project (UT Austin MSBA).